bghammill/bghammill.github.io/ims-03-model/ims-03-lesson-12/index.md

 | Police Officer II      | 0               | 0         | 1          | 0              | 148  |
 | Master Police Officer  | 0               | 0         | 0          | 1              | 316  |

-We can see in this table that each rank value in the raw variable, `PosTitle`, receives a value of 1 in only one of the other variables.
+We can see in this table that each rank value in the raw variable *PosTitle* receives a value of 1 in only one of the other variables.
 You can confirm this yourself in the data:

 ```
 * Verify coding into indicator variables;